 The HOA then determines how much it needs to collect from each owner in periodic dues to meet the budget.
 The HOA might pay for any costs that arise outside the budget by collecting a special assessment from each owner, or by withdrawing funds from the reserve account.

-Because costs are constantly on the rise due to inflation, most HOA’s annual budgets require annual increases.
-As a result, most HOAs need to collect more from the owners in dues each year.
-Sometimes, circumstances demand that the HOA increase dues quite significantly (more than the amount required for general cost increases), or levy high assessments.
+Because costs are constantly on the rise due to inflation, most HOAs' annual budgets require annual increases.
+As a result, they need to collect more from the owners in dues each year.
+Sometimes, circumstances demand that the HOA increase dues quite significantly (more than the amount required for general cost increases) or levy high assessments.
 This might happen, for example, if the HOA does not have sufficient funds in reserve to pay for a common area repair.